What is a food sample?

 To check that food and drink intended for human consumption is safe, food samples are purchased anonymously or taken with the owners consent by an authorised officer.

-These samples will be analysed by the Microbiology Department of Heartlands Hospital in Birmingham or the Public Analyst in Stafford to see whether they comply with the Guidelines for Assessing the Microbiological Safety of Ready-to-Eat Foods Placed on the Market.
+These samples will be analysed by the Colindale Laboratory in London or a Public Analyst to see whether they comply with the Guidelines for Assessing the Microbiological Safety for human consumption.